Location Photography

 Getting there

-Fly into Venice Marco Polo — it's the most straightforward option, and the drive into the mountains takes around two hours.
-Hire a car at the airport; there's no practical way to do this trip without one.
+Fly into Venice Marco Polo.
+It's the most straightforward option, and the drive into the mountains takes around two hours.
+Hire a car at the airport, because there's no practical way to do this trip without one.

 Hire an SUV if you can.

-Parking at popular trailheads fills quickly, and you'll often end up on a roadside verge.
-The extra clearance makes this far less stressful.
-Whatever you hire, take the most comprehensive insurance available — mountain roads and tight village streets have a way of finding bodywork.
-We got caught out, successfully claimed it back with the insurance.
+Parking at popular trailheads fills quickly and you'll often end up on a roadside verge, so the extra clearance takes a lot of the stress out of the day.
+Whatever you hire, take the most comprehensive insurance on offer.
+Mountain roads and tight village streets have a way of finding bodywork, and we got caught out and successfully claimed it back.

 When to go